Home

 // First, transform the 3D point from world space to camera space.

-// It is, of course inefficient to compute the inverse of the cameraToWorld
+// It is inefficient to compute the inverse of the cameraToWorld matrix

-// matrix in this function.
-It should be done only once outside the function
+// in this function; it should be computed just once outside the function,

-// and the worldToCamera should be passed to the function instead.
+// and the worldToCamera matrix should be passed in instead.

 Vec3f pCamera;